 When you start a job at a mid-sized or larger private employer, chances are you will be offered a 401(k) account as a way to save for retirement.
 These tax-advantaged plans allow you to put money aside through payroll deductions.
 Since its inception 40 years ago, the 401(k) has become the retirement plan of choice for most employers, largely replacing traditional pension plans.

 To encourage employees across the company to get started saving money, many companies offer “match” programs: basically, if you save some money in your 401(k), your employers will give you additional money – to put in that account.

-Here are 10 things you need to know about these retirement plans.
+Read on for 10 things you need to know about these powerful retirement plans.

 You Get a Tax Break for Contributing to a 401(k)

-With its name derived from the tax code, the 401(k) is an employer-based retirement savings account, known as a defined-contribution plan.
-You contribute pretax money from your salary, which lowers your taxable income and helps you cut your tax bill now.
-For instance, if you make $4,000 a month and save $500 a month in your 401(k), only $3,500 of your monthly earnings will be subject to tax.
+Say you make $8,000 a month and put $1,000 aside in your 401(k).
+Only $7,000 of your earnings will be subject to tax.
 Plus, while inside the account, the money grows free from taxes, which can boost your savings.

 You May Be Auto Enrolled in a 401(k)

 More than half of companies are automatically signing up their employees for 401(k) accounts, according to research by the Plan Sponsor Council of America.
 Workers can choose to opt out if they insist.
 Plus, if you stay in – but don’t take action on your own to adjust your deductions – these auto-enrollment plans usually also increase your contribution.
 This is called auto escalation.